Menu

 Good to know

-• Frontend code for pricing management is located in the app/[locale]/(protected)/dashboard/(admin)/prices folder
+• The frontend code for pricing management is located in the app/[locale]/(protected)/dashboard/(admin)/prices folder

-• Backend code for pricing management is located in the actions/prices folder
+• The backend code for pricing management is located in the actions/prices folder

 list

-The landing page displays pricing plans corresponding to the current environment (Live or Test):
+The landing page will display pricing plans corresponding to the current environment:

 pricing

-Creating, duplicating, and editing pricing plans share the same form component.
-Their functional differences are:
+Creating, copying, and editing pricing plans share a common form component, with functional differences being:

 • Create: Opens a blank form to create a brand new pricing plan from scratch

-• Duplicate: Copies an existing pricing plan, enters the create page, but retrieves source data and populates the form so you only need minor changes to create a new pricing plan
+• Copy: Copies an existing pricing plan, also enters the creation page but populates the form with source data, requiring only minor changes to create a new pricing plan

-• Edit: Opens the edit page to update existing pricing plans
+• Edit: Opens the edit page to update an existing pricing plan

 Form Component Overview